elastic/logstash/README.md

 ## Need Help?

 Need help?
 Try #logstash on freenode irc or the logstash-users@googlegroups.com mailing list.

+You can also find documentation on the <http://logstash.net> site.

 ## Developing